BVantur/inspektify/README.md

 You need to configure the library wherever you are creating a Ktor client in your project.
 Configuration follows the defined design of the Ktor library by installing a plugin directly to the Ktor client.
-Minimum code for including Inspektify library to the project is:
+The minimum code for including the Inspektify library in the project is:

 ```
 HttpClient() {